 - In a feasibility study using TDK’s prototype high-sensitivity magnetoresistive (MR) elements, TDK was able to perform the first* magnetic field distribution measurement of a human heart.
 Visualization of the cardiac magnetic field distribution of five healthy subjects was demonstrated with a prototype 30-channel sensor array.
 This study represents one aspect of TDK’s advanced research into magnetic sensors, a growth area in which TDK is currently bolstering its efforts.

 Jun.
 7, 2016

 TDK is currently accelerating the expansion of a range of strategic growth products as part of its growth strategy geared towards the IoT market.
-TDK considers sensors, in particular, to be a growth product area that will see expansion in all of TDK’s key market areas: Automotive, ICT, industrial and energy markets.
-Magnetic sensors, which make use of the magnetic materials technologies that TDK specializes in, constitute the central focus of this strategic initiative, and TDK is proactively engaged in the leading-edge development of such sensors.
-On this occasion, TDK was able to achieve a world first in measurement results obtained using MR elements.
-MR elements are widely used in the magnetic heads of HDD, an area of expertise in which TDK has been a world-leading pioneer in achieving higher density in such devices.
+TDK considers sensors, in particular, to be a growth product area that will see expansion in all of TDK’s key market areas: Automotive, Information and Communications Technology, industrial, and energy markets.
+Magnetic sensors, which make use of the magnetic materials technologies in which TDK specializes, constitute the central focus of this strategic initiative, and TDK is proactively engaged in the development of such cutting-edge sensors.
+In this collaborative feasibility study, TDK was able to achieve a world first in measurement results obtained using prototype MR elements.
+MR elements are widely used in the magnetic heads of hard disk drives, an area of expertise in which TDK has been a world-leading pioneer in achieving higher density in such devices.

 Measuring extremely weak and subtle magnetic fields—such as biomagnetic fields—has previously involved the use of superconducting quantum interference device (SQUID) sensors, which require cooling by liquid helium.
-However, due to the fact that such devices require large-scale equipment and facilities the spread of these sensors was limited to only a portion of research institutions.
-Now, however, the magnetic field distribution of a heart, one example of a biomagnetic field, has been visualized in a feasibility study using TDK’s prototype magnetic sensor technology.
-This is a world first involving a prototype MR sensor array at room temperature.
+Because such devices require large-scale equipment and facilities, use of these sensors has been limited to only a portion of research institutions.
+Now, however, the magnetic field distribution of a human heart, one example of a biomagnetic field, has been visualized in a feasibility study using TDK’s prototype magnetic sensor technology.
+This is a world first involving a prototype MR sensor array used at room temperature.
 However, further research and development are required before these prototype sensors may be commercialized for clinical use.

 This prototype sensor technology is also being designed to facilitate easy measurement by parallel linkage of multiple room-temperature sensors.
-The sensors are being designed and developed to allow for higher-density measurement, enabling the initial location of cardiac activity.
-If successful, this type of measurement also may facilitate the measurement and evaluation of the spread of activity to other parts of the organ to be measured and evaluated.
+The sensors are being designed and developed to allow for higher-density measurement, to help enable the identification of initial location of cardiac activity.
+If successful, this type of measurement also may facilitate the measurement and evaluation of the spread of activity to other parts of the organ.

-The use of room-temperature sensors also enables device portability.
-This will not only facilitate easier, more casual diagnosis of cardiac diseases in the future.
+These prototype room-temperature sensors are also being developed to enable device portability, which is anticipated to facilitate easier, more casual diagnosis of cardiac diseases in the future.
 The sensors may also be developed and studied for additional indications, which may include use in the diagnosis of muscular and neurological diseases, and in rehabilitation and sports training applications.

-Building on the opportunity of the success of this joint research, TDK will continue to accelerate the pace of its research and development in the magnetic sensor field, one which will be a core pillar of its operations in the future.
+Building on the positive results of this joint research, TDK will continue to accelerate the pace of its research and development in the magnetic sensor field, one which will be a core pillar of its operations in the future.

 - *As of May 2016, according to TDK data